Email Delivery Connections

 - [Set Up Custom SMTP](https://mailrith.com/docs/setup-custom-smtp.md) for host, port, security mode, username, password, and optional event forwarding.

-## Create and Test a Connection
+## Create And Test A Connection

 1. Click **Email Delivery Connections** in the left sidebar.